 Listen, I get it.
 We don’t become actors because we want to “be ourselves.”
 Never mind that the first thing you hear at every audition is, “No acting, please.
 We want you to just be yourself.”
 We become actors because we relish the opportunity to see the world from a different perspective.
-And we’ll go to great lengths to view life from an alternative reality and step into a new identity.
-For some of us, that begins with a “stage name.”
+And we’ll go to great lengths to view life from an alternative reality, or step into a new identity.
+For some of us, that begins with a ‘stage name’.

-As I see it, there are two good reasons to leave well enough alone when it comes to changing your name:
+As I see it, there are three good reasons to leave well enough alone when it comes to changing your name:

 My point is this: if it ain’t broke, don’t fix it.